Greg Heartsill

 Greg T. Heartsill (born March 14, 1971) is an American politician who served as a member of the Iowa House of Representatives for the 28th district from 2013 to 2019.

 Early life and education

 Heartsill was born in Mount Pleasant, Iowa and raised in Salem.
-He earned an associate's degree in computer science from Indian Hills Community College and Bachelor of Arts in business from Buena Vista University.
+He earned an associate degree in computer science from Indian Hills Community College and Bachelor of Arts in business from Buena Vista University.

 Career

 As of January 2013, Heartsill serves on several committees in the Iowa House, including the Judiciary, Public Safety, and Transportation committees.
 He also served as the vice chair of the HouseGovernment Oversight and Local Government committees.
 Heartsill did not seek re-election in 2018.